JackDanna/FogentRoleplayTemplate/README.md

 #### Action Phase

-Once all characters have declared their actions, the order is reversed starting with the person with the highest RFX acting first.
-Though things mostly happen simultaneously within the round, it's sometimes important to know which blade landed before another, or who managed to perform their action a little bit faster than another.
-In these situations, characters with a higher reflex will always win.
+Once all characters have declared their actions, start with the actions of the highest Turn Order character.
+Though things mostly happen simultaneously within a Combat Round, it's sometimes important to know which blade landed before another, or who managed to perform their action a little bit faster than another.
+In these situations, characters with a higher Turn Order will always act first.

-At the beginning of the Action Phase, all players can roll their dice pools for the actions they expect to take that round, such as combat rolls.
+At the beginning of the Action Phase, all players can roll their Dice Pools for the actions they expect to take that round, such as Combat Rolls.
 This is to help things combat move efficiently.

 *Every action within Round-by-Round conflicts happens almost at the same time or in direct succession to one another.
 This means that one character's action is NOT explicitly followed by another character's action.
 It should be considered as everything happening together, with the one exception being Dexterity Movement Speed.